 These are just general calculations, and it's highly advised that you seek help from a tax professional when calculating your capital gains and what you owe in taxes.

 Investors use several strategies to offset capital gains.
-Here are a few strategies to potentially ease your tax burden:
+Here are a few ways to potentially ease your tax burden:

 Wait longer than a year before you sell.
-If you wait longer than a year before selling your asset, you can possibly benefit from more favorable tax rates.
+If you wait longer than a year before selling your asset, you might be able to benefit from more favorable tax rates.
 All it takes is some careful planning.

 Tax loss harvesting is selling assets at a loss to offset capital gains tax liability.
 If losses exceed gains for that year, investors can use up to $3,000 a year to offset ordinary income on income taxes.